 (Federally Taxable) (the "2024B GO Bonds").
-Proceeds of the 2024B GO Bonds will be used to (a) finance the funding of a portion of the City's unfunded actuarial liability to the RRS with respect to the City's defined benefit retirement plan for City employees (the "Plan"), and (b) pay the costs of issuance of the 2024B GO Bonds and certain other requirements related to the 2024B GO Bonds.
+Proceeds of the 2024B GO Bonds were used to (a) fund of a portion of the City's unfunded actuarial liability to the RRS with respect to the City's defined benefit retirement plan for City employees (the "Plan"), and (b) pay the costs of issuance of the 2024B GO Bonds and certain other requirements related to the 2024B GO Bonds.

-The City is issuing the 2024B GO Bonds to accelerate the actuarial funded status of RRS to 80% in connection with the transition to VRS.
+The City issued the 2024B GO Bonds to accelerate the actuarial funded status of RRS to 80% in connection with the transition to VRS.
 According to RRS' fiscal year 2023 valuation report, its actuarial value of assets to actuarial liability was 67.9% and its ratio of fiduciary net position to total pension liability was 65.0%.
 For fiscal year 2022, RRS' funded status was 67.7% and its ratio of fiduciary net position to total pension liability was 64.5%.
-Upon the issuance of the 2024B GO Bonds, the City intends to deposit approximately \$120,000,000 of the 2024B GO Bond proceeds with RRS, which deposit will enable the City to achieve a funded status (i.e., the actuarial value of assets as a percentage of actuarial liability) of approximately 80.0%.
+Following the issuance of the 2024B GO Bonds, the City deposited \$120,000,000 of the 2024B GO Bond proceeds with RRS, which deposit enabled the City to achieve a funded status (i.e., the actuarial value of assets as a percentage of actuarial liability) of approximately 80.0%.
 For additional detail regarding the City's pension funding obligations and transition to VRS, see the "Virginia Retirement System Plan" below.
 Further information is available in the City's Annual Comprehensive Financial Report ("ACFR") under Note 11 "Retirement Plans."